spacetelescope/roman_tools/README.md

 The Pandeia Engine is available through PyPI (the Python Package Index), rather than Astroconda.
 Fortunately, we can install it into our `roman_tools` environment with the following command:

 ```
-(roman_tools) $ pip install pandeia.engine==1.6.2
+(roman_tools) $ pip install pandeia.engine==1.7
 ```

-Note that the `==1.6.2` on the package name explicitly requests version 1.6.2, which is the version that is compatible with the bundled reference data.
+Note that the `==1.7` on the package name explicitly requests version 1.7, which is the version that is compatible with the bundled reference data.

 Pandeia also depends on a collection of reference data to define the characteristics of the Roman instruments.
-Download it (40 MB) as follows and extract:
+Download it (45 MB) as follows and extract:

 ```
-(roman_tools) $ curl -OL https://stsci.box.com/shared/static/h99co8sxn2exmcbydnu28qiix3eqtogd.gz
+(roman_tools) $ curl -OL https://stsci.box.com/shared/static/ycbm34uxhzafgb7te74vyl2emnr1mdty.gz
-(roman_tools) $ tar xvzf ./h99co8sxn2exmcbydnu28qiix3eqtogd.gz
+(roman_tools) $ tar xvzf ./ycbm34uxhzafgb7te74vyl2emnr1mdty.gz
 ```

-This creates a folder called `pandeia_data-1.6.2_roman` in the current directory.
+This creates a folder called `pandeia_data-1.7_roman` in the current directory.

 ## Running the simulation tools locally

-WebbPSF, Pandeia, and synphot all depend on certain environment variables to determine the paths to reference data.
+WebbPSF, Pandeia, and Synphot all depend on certain environment variables to determine the paths to reference data.

 You may wish to save these variables in your `~/.bash_profile` file, or [a new conda/activate.d/ script](https://conda.io/docs/using/envs.html#saved-environment-variables) so they are always set when you go to run the Roman simulation tools.